-To help keep you informed about the political landscape, Rail Forum Midlands has delved into the manifestos to extract all the rail-related policies from the UK political party manifestos:
+To help keep you informed about the political landscape, Rail Forum Midlands has delved into the manifestos to extract all the rail-related policies from the UK political parties:

 Conservative Party Election 2019 Manifesto: Get Brexit Done Unleash Britain’s Potential

 Now is the time to invest in Northern Powerhouse Rail, and the Midlands Rail Hub.

 We will invest in the Midlands Rail Hub, strengthening rail links including those between Birmingham, Leicester, Nottingham, Coventry, Derby, Hereford and Worcester.